uikit/uikit-site/docs/pages/dropdown.md

 ## Inset

 By default, the dropdown is positioned outside the toggle.
 To change the position to the inside, add the `inset: true` option to the `uk-dropdown` attribute.
-This option should only be used if the `target` option is also set, the dropdown doesn't cover its toggle.
+This option should only be used if the `target` option is also set so the dropdown doesn't cover its toggle.

 ```html
 <div uk-dropdown="target: .my-class; inset: true"></div>